Nickolay-Martynenko/GRB-X-Ray-Afterglow/README.md

 We demonstrate that AutoEncoder is a promising model satisfying these criteria.

 ## Inference
-The main product presented by this project is a pre-trained AutoEncoder-based GRB anomaly detector employing `swifttools` API.
+The main product presented by this project is a pre-trained AutoEncoder-based anomalous GRB detector employing `swifttools` API.
 The detector works in a user-friendly “black-box” manner, without *requiring* the user to understand what is going on, but still being flexible enough for those who wants to manage the parameters.

 [`inference/README.md`](inference/README.md) presents a complete User's Guide for this detector.